 Does classical Greek medicine provide any insights today about mental health?

-One of the most enduring approaches, in a way, may also appear the furthest removed from western medicine, namely, humoral medicine.
-Starting with the classical Greek physician Hippocrates (460-377 BC) and diseminated even wider by the Roman Galen (129-216 AD), the basic idea behind humoralism was balance, and what needed to be balanced were the four humors, the four fluids found in the human body.
+One of the most enduring approaches, in a way, may also appear the furthest removed from Western medicine, namely, humoral medicine.
+Starting with the classical Greek physician Hippocrates (460-377 BC) and disseminated even wider by the Roman Galen (129-216 AD), the basic idea behind humoralism was balance, and what needed to be balanced were the four humors, the four fluids found in the human body.

-The four humors, black bile, yellow bile, blood, and phlegm, represented different qualities: while black bile was cold and dry and yellow bile was hot and dry, blood was hot and wet and phlegm was cold and wet.
-Given these combinations, the humors could be matched onto the four seasons, the four elements, and - and here's the mental health bit—four different emotional characteristcs.
+The four humors—black bile, yellow bile, blood, and phlegm—represented different qualities: while black bile was cold and dry and yellow bile was hot and dry, blood was hot and wet and phlegm was cold and wet.
+Given these combinations, the humors could be matched onto the four seasons, the four elements, and—here's the mental health bit—four different emotional characteristics.
 The ancient names for these humor—melancholic (black bile), choleric (yellow bile), sanguine (blood), and phlegmatic (phlegm)—represented different temperaments, and still do.
 Melancholic people are despondent and gloomy.
 Choleric people are bad-tempered.
 Sanguine people are courageous, hopeful, and amorous.
 Phlegmatic people are calm, cool, and unemotional.

-On the one hand, it is easy to scoff at such ideas from our twenty-first century vantage point.
+On the one hand, it is easy to scoff at such ideas from our 21st-century vantage point.
 Antibiotics (at least usually) tend to work better than cucumbers in fighting feverish bacterial infections and many swear by antidepressant drugs, rather than trying to reduce a patient's excess black bile.

-Humoralism as a medical philosophy persisted right up until the nineteenth century.
-Although cracks in Classical medicine were occurring by the Renaissance, it remained a powerful way of understanding human health and disease for many physicians.
-It was replaced in the nineteenth century by ideas of disease specificity; as the germs for tuberculosis, cholera, yellow fever, and other diseases were identified, the notion that all diseases had a specific cause became predominant.
+Humoralism as a medical philosophy persisted right up until the 19th century.
+Although cracks in classical medicine were occurring by the Renaissance, it remained a powerful way of understanding human health and disease for many physicians.
+It was replaced in the 19th century by ideas of disease specificity; as the germs for tuberculosis, cholera, yellow fever, and other diseases were identified, the notion that all diseases had a specific cause became predominant.